-A charming town in the Charente area of southwest France, Cognac has everything going for it.
+A charming town in the Charente area of southwest France, the city of Cognac has everything going for it.
 Located about 1.5 hours away from Bordeaux, the city has its own beautiful architecture, wide-open boulevards, a historical château.
 And have I mentioned the cognac?

 Served as a digestif, cognac is a type of brandy.
 Similar to a bottle of champagne that can only come from the Champagne region, the liquor of the same name can only come from the Cognac area.
 The locals are rightly proud of their viticultural heritage, and you will see several small producers and distilleries around the city.

 The town dates back to the days of the Roman empire.
 The area was producing wines, even at that early date.
 However, the wine traveled badly during export, and became known as brandewijn by Dutch, i.e. “burnt wine”.
 It may have tasted strong but burnt wine, aka brandy, became quite popular, increasing the town’s economic power.

 The town also grew substantially in the Middle Ages because it was on a pilgrim route for those walking towards the Saint-Jacques-de-Compostelle sanctuary in Spain (with scallops shells around their neck.)